Beach scene with sandy dunes and grass, ocean waves in the distance, blue sky with clouds, and a seagull flying overhead.

 Working together

-All appointments are currently offered via telehealth (phone or secure video).
-The fee is $170 per session.
-A referral is not required to access private psychology sessions, although I accept a range of referrals.
+At present, all appointments are online (phone or secure video); the fee is $120 per session.
+Fees are reduced for people over 65.
+A referral is not required to access private psychology appointments, although I accept a range of referrals.

 I prefer rainy days and dramatic skies to heat and sunshine, and don’t do too well with small talk.
 A few of my favourite things ~ walking in New Plymouth’s breath-taking nature with my husband and golden retriever, spending time with our 3 children (all grown up), reading and big mugs of tea.